peteroupc/classic-wallpaper/docs/uielements.md

 Using only the following system colors and with some pixels or areas allowed to be transparent: the button face, window frame, button highlight, button shadow, button "light" highlight, and button dark shadow colors.
 It is allowed to simulate more colors using these six system colors by means of dithering.[^12]

+The border and button design should not employ trademarks, should be suitable for all ages, and must not involve the help of artificial-intelligence tools.
+Moreover, the design should not be a mere copy of border and button appearances found by default in Windows or other operating systems.

 The _desktopwallpaper.py_ file has some example code for border and button drawing.
-I expect many other variations here, some more subtle than others, but the design should not employ trademarks, should be suitable for all ages, and must not involve the help of artificial-intelligence tools.

 <a id=Icons_and_Cursors></a>